Stakeholder Mapping Matrix as a Stakeholder Management Tool

 Before talking about the stakeholder mapping matrix, let’s take a glance at stakeholder management tools.

 In order to deal with your project’s stakeholders, you need to identify and classify them according to their power and interest.
 Before starting your project, you need to follow the stakeholder mapping process to map your stakeholders according to many criteria regarding your project’s requirements and stakeholder’s needs.

 Simply put, Stakeholder Mapping is a collaborative process of determining key project stakeholders and a stakeholder map is a visual presentation tool that demonstrates the stakeholders according to their influences and interests on the project.

 - What tools can be used to manage stakeholders?

 A raci matrix can be conceivable as a stakeholder management tool.
 Typically, a raci matrix includes a list of key stakeholders and defines who is responsible for what.
-For more, we suggest you to read this article related with creating a Raci Matrix.
+For more, we suggest you to read this article related to creating a Raci Matrix.

 Beyond these, you can use the client surveys to understand and manage your key project stakeholders.

 After the identification of the types of stakeholders, you need to analyze and map them.
 You can conduct a brainstorming session with your team members and ask the questions below.

 - Who are the stakeholders of this project?

 - Which stakeholders will have the most influence on the project’s objectives?